brhoughton/brhoughton/README.md

 # 👋 Hi!

-My name is Breck and I am a seasoned Creative Director and Front-End Developer with a passion for bringing ideas to life through a blend of creativity and technology.
-With a strong background in front-end development, motion design, 3D modeling and rendering, and visual communications I'm able to transform concepts into functionally captivating experiences that resonate.
+I'm Breck, an experienced Creative Director and Front-End Developer who thrives on the fusion of creativity and technology.
+With a robust skill set spanning front-end development, motion design, 3D modeling, rendering, and visual communications, I possess the ability to convert concepts into engaging, functional experiences that truly connect.

 ## ⚡️ Tech Stack